-Echeveria 'Dondo' is a succulent with tight rosettes of gray-green leaves that are broadest near the leaf tip.
+Echeveria 'Dondo' is a succulent that forms tight rosettes of gray-green leaves broadest near the leaf tip.
 The rosettes grow up to 4 inches (10 cm) in diameter.
 The leaf tips are sometimes blushed red and have a small, soft spine.
 Flowers are bell-shaped, dark yellow to slightly orange, and rise above the foliage on several stalks from the center of the rosette in late winter into spring.

 How to Grow and Care